 Good Friday of the Lord's Passion

-The Triduum liturgy continues.
+The Triduum liturgy continues at 3:00pm.
 The Passion will be proclaimed, we will have adoration of the Cross, and Eucharist will be distributed.

 Easter Sunday Masses-